flatcar/flatcar-website/content/faq.md

 ## How does Flatcar Container Linux differ from CoreOS Container Linux?

+It doesn't.
+Flatcar Container Linux is a drop-in replacement for the EOL'd CoreOS Container Linux.

+## What will happen with Flatcar Container Linux now that CoreOS Container Linux is discontinuing support?

 CoreOS Container Linux maintenance will be discontinued from May 26th, 2020, and publicly available binaries and images will be un-published September 1st, 2020 (see [CoreOS announcement](https://coreos.com/os/eol/#timeline)).
 Flatcar understands itself as the successor in spirit and will continue following the philosophy pioneered by CoreOS, delivering a fully open source, minimal-footprint, secure by default and always up-to-date Linux distribution for running containers at scale.

-## What will happen with Flatcar Container Linux now that CoreOS Container Linux is discontinuing support?

 We will continue to actively develop and support Flatcar Container Linux.
 We will also maintain support for Flatcar Container Linux as a drop-in replacement for CoreOS Container Linux for an extended migration period.